SinclairQL/sQLux/README.md

 ## MinGW pthreads/win32 threads

-The 64bit build using mingw requries the winpthread library for the high definition timer support.
+The 64bit build using mingw requires the winpthread library for the high definition timer support.

-The 32bit build can be built using win32 theads for XP compatability and therefore does not include the high resolution timer support.
+The 32bit build can be built using win32 threads for XP compatibility and therefore does not include the high resolution timer support.

 # uqlxrc